Nick Leitz: Racing career

 Leitz's No. 07 car at Las Vegas Motor Speedway in October 2025.

 In 2024, Leitz made six starts in the Xfinity Series driving for DGM Racing, all in their No. 92 car.

 In 2025, Leitz returned to the Xfinity Series part-time, joining SS-Green Light Racing to drive their No. 07 car, sharing it with Patrick Emerling and Alex Labbé.
 In the season finale at Phoenix Raceway, RSS brought him back to drive their No. 28 car in place of Kyle Sieg, who moved to his brother Ryan Sieg's No. 39 car for this race after Ryan got an opportunity to drive the Haas Factory Team No. 41 car in place of the suspended Sam Mayer after Mayer intentionally crashed Jeb Burton after the checkered flag in the previous race at Martinsville.

+On February 9, 2026, it was announced that Leitz will drive the No. 5 Toyota for Tricon Garage at the season opening race for the Truck Series at Daytona International Speedway.
+Tricon announced on July 13 that Leitz will be taking over their No. 1 Truck for North Wilkesboro, Richmond, Bristol and Kansas.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)